-My Disney Top 5 - Dining Moments at Walt Disney Worldby Chris Barry, staff writer
+My Disney Top 5 - Dining Moments at Walt Disney Worldby Chris Barry, contributing writer

 Hey there everyone.
 Welcome back to another My Disney Top 5.
 Last month's column, The Top 5 Reasons That a Trip to Walt Disney World is a Bargain generated lots of responses.
 Thanks so much and please keep them coming.
 You guys are great and it’s a pleasure writing for you.
 This time we’re still in Orlando, only now let’s talk about something that drives us all when we’re vacationing in the “World," the food.
 How about for your main course today–my Top 5 Dining Moments in Walt Disney World.